mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

  - building new clubhouses is important, creating new learning environments which align with values of participants [@kafai_beyond_2014].

+#### Barrier - Unfamiliarity with design process due to instruction based schooling systems

+When faced with choice learners are sometimes unsure how to start creating.
+Design scaffolds have been created to support this.

 #### Barrier - Identity and computer cultures

 **Studies exploring identity and barriers to participation**

 Research on making computing inclusive highlights the value personal expression within the process as a motivational factor [@robertson_making_2012; @robertson_adventure_2007].